 Lochside offers superb self-catering accommodation in Inverie, Knoydart, in an idyllic setting looking out over the beautiful waters of Loch Nevis – which means ‘Heaven’ in Gaelic.

 Lochside accommodation is just a short walk from the pier, from the Old Forge “the remotest pub in mainland Britain” and from the Knoydart Tea Room and Pottery.
 The Tea Room has fabulous sea views and is a great place to enjoy a latte or hot chocolate, a bowl of warming home-made soup, a delicious cake or a lunch-time meal, BYO evening meals during the summer season … and of course the warm hospitality of the Knoydart community.
-Don’t miss a visit to the award winning Dining Room at Doune or pick up a delicious burger, venison of course! from the Knoydart Snack Company, or order in a gourmet meal from Britta at Knoydart Kitchen.
+Don’t miss a visit to the award winning Dining Room at Doune or order in a gourmet meal from Britta at Knoydart Kitchen.

 Whilst outwardly maintaining the appearance of a traditional white painted Knoydart cottage, Lochside is furnished in a comfortable, high quality, contemporary style and offers accommodation for up to six people in three bedrooms – one king sized en-suite, one super king/twin bedded room and one twin bedroom.